 Mountain Training has delivered leadership qualifications in mountaineering and climbing for candidates since 1964.
 Their aim is to educate and train people in walking, climbing and mountaineering.
 To make this a reality they have developed a range of nationally recognised mountain leadership, instruction and coaching awards, as well as skills courses.

 The awards and skills courses are run by approved Providers who are scattered all around the UK and Ireland.
 When you book onto a course, they’re the ones who will train and assess you, teach you how to climb, navigate, lead etc.

 Climbing Wall Instructor

 Have you ever wanted to teach indoor climbing?
 This new award was revised in April 2018, but was originally launched by Mountain Training in January 2008 as the Climbing Wall Award.

 It is the outcome of considerable consultation with voluntary youth organizations, the education sector and the climbing community.
 The award will cover the skills and leadership qualities needed to introduce and supervise novice climbers on typical top roping and bouldering climbing walls.

 Candidates will learn how to manage groups in a busy indoor climbing environment.
 They will learn how to carry out appropriate warm-ups and cool downs, to prepare their clients for the activities ahead and to prevent injury.
 They will learn how to teach and coach climbing techniques and how to spot the potential Leo Holding.
 They will also learn how to prevent and overcome problems in a simple and safe way.

 There is an additional module in supervising abseiling from artificial structures.

-Before candidates can attend a training course they must fulfill the following requirements
+Before candidates can attend a training course they must fulfil the following requirements

 - be at least 17 years of age

 - be registered for the CWI with Mountain Training

 - be members of the British Mountaineering Council